Kondor Path Tours

 THE PISCO SOUR

-The pisco sour is a cocktail prepared with pisco and lemon juice with various additions.
+Pisco sour is a cocktail prepared with pisco and lemon juice in various additions.
 The drink’s antecedent implies its location in the Viceroyalty of Peru.
-What mixed the pisco with lemon around the 18th century near the Plaza de Toros de Acho, then created the Pisco Punch mixing pisco, lemon, and pineapple in the bar Bank Exchange in San Francisco.
+Around the 18th century, people mixed pisco with lemon near the Plaza de Toros de Acho, then created the Pisco Punch by mixing pisco, lemon, and pineapple at the Bar Bank Exchange in San Francisco.

-The first mentions of Pisco sour appeared in 1924 in a note promoting the Morris Bar of Lima, capital of Peru; another in 1934 in the novel La chica del Crillon by the Chilean writer Joaquín Edwards Bello.
+The first mentions of Pisco sour appeared in 1924 in a note promoting the Morris Bar of Lima, the capital of Peru, and another in 1934 in the novel La chica del Crillon by the Chilean writer Joaquín Edwards Bello.

 LA TANTA WAWA

-It is a tradition already in our homes to remember a custom of the Andean principle.
-It begins on November 1, when candles and an endless supply of food (fruits, cane, soda, pea pepper) take place to remind people who have already gone beyond.
+It is a tradition in our homes to remember a custom of the Andean principle.
+It begins on November 1, when candles and an endless food supply (fruits, cane, soda, pea pepper) remind people who have already gone beyond.
 Also, in the prepared rituals, some people visit the table set to “pray” for souls.

 THE BREAD WITH CHICHARRÓN